Bill Muirhead: Career

 Muirhead's career in advertising began in 1970 with Ogilvy & Mather, and he joined Saatchi & Saatchi in 1972.
 He is a former Chief Executive and President of Saatchi & Saatchi Worldwide, when he was based in New York.
 Muirhead worked on British Airways advertising campaigns for two decades and on numerous Conservative Party political campaigns.
 He also worked with Qantas, Toyota, BP, News International and the COI.

 He was a co-founder of the Famous Porkinson Banger Company in 1985 with Norman Parkinson and Paul Arden.
 The concept behind the brand was to revive the classic British banger, and was known in particular for its distinctive packaging, as inspired by the photographer and co-founder Norman Parkinson.

 Following Maurice Saatchi's 1995 ousting from Saatchi & Saatchi, Muirhead resigned and along with Saatchi, David Kershaw and Jeremy Sinclair became a founding partner of M&C Saatchi and he remains an executive director as of 2019.

 In 2014, Muirhead was appointed as a non-executive director of Executive Channel International (ECI).
 This was part of the Australian agency's restructuring as they moved towards expanding their digital and technology markets.

 Muirhead along with his fellow partners at M&C Saatchi is a key investor in the alternative office space firm Second Home, which is expanding into new London and international locations.

+In 2026, Muirhead provided backing to the London-based biosecurity startup Muirhead Industries C.I.C.